Gas-to-gas heat exchanger

 The operation of a gas-to-gas heat exchanger is based on three fundamental steps:

-1. The hot gas stream transfers its thermal energy to the separating surface.
+1. The hot gas stream transfers its thermal energy to the separation surface.

 2. Heat is conducted through the exchanger material.